 12 Shop Garage Sales for baby clothes

 Garage sales are a great place to find affordable baby clothes.
-You can often find items that are gently used and still in good condition.
-Be sure to check the size of the clothes before you buy them, as they may not fit your child for very long.
+You can often find gently used and still in good condition.
+Be sure to check the size of the clothes before buying them, as they may not fit your child for long.

-Take a moment to look over each piece to make sure there are no stains, rips, or pieces missing from the clothes.
+Take a moment to review each piece to ensure there are no stains, rips, or pieces missing from the clothes.

 Make sure that everything is freshly laundered before purchasing it.
 You can always wash the clothes yourself (as I’m sure most parents would do).
 By going through these steps, garage sales can be a great place to find baby clothes at a lower cost